 Should symptoms of gastroesophageal reflux disease (GERD) persist, over-the-counter antacids may decrease discomfort.
 Antacids, however, only work for a short time and for this reason they have a limited role in treating reflux disease.
 Histamine H2 receptor antagonists (such as cimetidine, ranitidine, nizatidine and famotidine) decrease acid production in the stomach.
 These medications work well for treating mild reflux symptoms and are quite safe, with few side effects.
 They are available over the counter at a reduced dose, or at a higher dose when given by prescription by your doctor.
 You should see your doctor immediately if you have symptoms such as unexplained weight loss, trouble swallowing or internal bleeding in addition to heartburn and/or acid regurgitation.
 Symptoms that persist after you have made simple lifestyle changes also warrant a visit to your doctor.
 In addition, if you use over-the-counter medications regularly to reduce symptoms such as heartburn or acid regurgitation, you should consult a physician to determine the best course of treatment for you.

-- Q How is gastric reflux disease treated?
+- Q How do prokinetics treat gastroesophageal reflux disease (GERD)?

-- Q How is endoscopic surgery for GERD perfomed?
+- Q How safe is surgery for acid reflux?